Blunt10K/temp_reading/README.md

 # Temperature reading project

 ## Goals
-This project is designed to measure temperature and log the data.
+This project is designed to measure temperature and log the data as part of an indoor climate monitoring system.
 When enough data is collected, it is possible to visualise it.
 With breakdowns by hour, day, month, season, year, etc.

 This data can then be used to develop a smart temperature controller for a room (or multiple rooms with a network of sensors).
 This will be a further extension of this project.